2noise/ChatTTS/README.md

 > This repo contains the basic algorithm infrastructure and some simple examples.

 > [!Tip]
-> For the extended end-user product, please refer to the index repo [Awesome-ChatTTS](https://github.com/libukai/Awesome-ChatTTS) maintained by the community.
+> For the extended end-user products, please refer to the index repo [Awesome-ChatTTS](https://github.com/libukai/Awesome-ChatTTS) maintained by the community.

 ChatTTS is a text-to-speech model designed specifically for dialogue scenarios such as LLM assistant.